 Catastrophic Injury Examples

 Catastrophic injuries involve serious physical, emotional or psychological damage.
 Generally speaking, catastrophic injuries significantly decrease the victim's ability to enjoy life.
-Spinal cord injuries, traumatic brain injuries, severe burns and amputations are some of the most common types of catastrophic injuries.

 Spinal Cord Injuries